 Typically a Foster Parent could earn from £24,000* a year, tax free, Fostering one child.
 That's the equivalent of a £29,440* taxed salary.

 As you gain more experience as a Foster Parent you will have the opportunity to progress in your career and to higher pay grades.

-If you have additional experience or training, you may wish to join our more specialist Fostering services (including Parent and Child Fostering; Fostering of children with complex needs and/or disabilties; or Fostering of sibling groups.)
+If you have additional experience or training, you may wish to join our more specialist Fostering services (including Parent and Child Fostering; Fostering of children with complex needs and/or disabilities; or Fostering of sibling groups).

 For more information or to ask any questions, please Contact Us.

-*Based on a child in place for 52 weeks in the 2021/22 tax year
+*Based on a child in place for 52 weeks in a tax year